Firefighters Douse Smoky Rochelle Park Blaze

+Initial word was that the injuries apparently weren't related to the fire but, rather, due to some type of incident.

-The fire ignited in the basement of the 1½-story home at 36 North Drive off Berdan Street shortly after 8:30 a.m.
+The blaze ignited in the basement of the 1½-story home at 36 North Drive off Berdan Street shortly after 8:30 a.m.
 Aug.
 22, responders said.

 Water problems initially pushed first-responding firefighters back before they extinguished the flames.